lkzhao/UIComponent/Sources/UIComponent/Documentation.docc/StateManagement.md

 ### Architecture recommendation

-Because UIComponent doesn't have its own state management solution, it should work well with most exist application architecture solutions.
+Because UIComponent doesn't have its own state management solution, it should work well with most existing application architecture solutions.

 We do recommend using a redux-like uni-directional application architecture to manage the state of your application.
 This gives your application a centralized state management system.
 Checkout the [swift-composable-architecture](https://github.com/pointfreeco/swift-composable-architecture) if you are interested in this topic.